Abir835/Abir835/README.md

 ### Hi there, This is Abir 👋
-#### Trainee Software Engineer at Divine IT Limited
+#### Associate Software Engineer at Brain Station 23
 ---

 ## I'm a Programmer, Developer, and Learner!!

-- 🌱 I’m currently learning  Python, Django, JavaScript and React
+- 🌱 I’m Developing and learning  Python, Odoo, Django, JavaScript and React
-- 🌱 I’m currently developing a software using Django and JavaScript
+- 🌱 I’m currently developing a software using Odoo, Django and JavaScript
 - 🔭 studied at Computer Science and Engineering at International University of Business Agriculture and Technology.
 - 👯 I’m Learning Python, do programming with python and Works with different Machine Learning Algorithm
-- 🥅 2022 Goals: Specialization in Django, Docker,JavaScript And React.
+- 🥅 2023 Goals: Specialization in Odoo, Django, Docker,JavaScript, React, Problem Solver.

 <br />